michaeltoohig/ampcontrol/README.md

 ### Alternative Testing Only

-`poetry run pytest -s` skips tox and just tests in your local environment
+`pytest -s` skips tox and just tests in your local environment

-# Code Formatting & Linting

-To activate pre-commit formatting and linting all you need to do is run `pre-commit install` from the root of your local git repository.
-Now every time you try to make a commit, the code will be formatted and linted for errors first.